Bhutan in Flux: Tradition vs. Modernity

 1 in 8 Bhutanese live in poverty

 We also saw a bit of this new reality on the ground, with teenagers sporting hoodies in place of the traditional gao for men and kira for women.
-English is now the primary language taught in schools, and K-Pop has a firm grip since the introduction of cell phone service.
+English is now the primary language taught in schools, and K-Pop has a firm grip since the introduction of cell phones.

 I look forward to visiting again and watching as the country navigates not only a new path for itself, but a new way to exist in a modern world.